octol/vim-cpp-enhanced-highlight/README.md

 Follow one of the sets of directions below and reload vim afterwards.

 #### Vundle
-If you have [vundle](https://github.com/gmarik/Vundle.vim) installed, add
+Instal using [vundle](https://github.com/gmarik/Vundle.vim) by adding
 ```vim
 Plugin 'octol/vim-cpp-enhanced-highlight'
 ```
-to .vimrc and run `:PluginInstall` from vim.
+to .vimrc and run `:PluginInstall`.

 #### Git submodule + Pathogen
-If you have [pathogen](https://github.com/tpope/vim-pathogen) installed, and you prefer to use git submodules, the following bash commands will help you do so.
+If you have [pathogen](https://github.com/tpope/vim-pathogen) installed, and you prefer to use git submodules, run
 ```sh
 cd ~/.vim
 git submodule add https://github.com/octol/vim-cpp-enhanced-highlight.git bundle/syntax/